 TNI’s Industry Barometer Survey

-Tourism Northern Ireland commissioned a survey in October with Northern Ireland’s tourism industry to monitor 2025 year-to-date (Jan-Sep) business performance, including outlook for the remainder of the year, as well as causes of concern and reasons to be optimistic.
+Tourism Northern Ireland commissioned a survey in June with Northern Ireland’s tourism industry to monitor 2026 year-to-date (January-June) business performance, including outlook for the summer period, as well as causes for concern and reasons to be optimistic.

 The research indicates: